 Please ensure a frequency no higher than the ‘Highest USB frequency’ shown in the table above is selected when operating USB, or out-of-band operation will occur.
 See note 2. below.

 1. Upper sideband should be used for SSB operation at 5MHz to preserve compatibility with other services.

 2. It is important to ensure that the transmitted spectrum lies completely within the allocated frequencies.
-The transmitted spectrum of an upper sideband signal extends from the indicated dial frequency, or suppressed carrier frequency, to 3kHz above the indicated dial frequency.
-The highest USB dial frequency that can be used in each segment is shown in the table and transmitting on a frequency above this will result in out-of-band operation so must be avoided.
-Remember to set the USB dial frequency at least 3kHz below the top of the band segment.
-As an example in the diagram below, the narrow segment of 5378-5382kHz is only wide enough for one SSB signal and the dial frequency must be set no higher than 5379kHz for the signal to remain within the allocation:
+The transmitted spectrum of an upper sideband signal extends from the indicated frequency on the radio, or suppressed carrier frequency, to 3kHz above the indicated frequency.
+The highest USB frequency that can be used in each segment is shown in the table and transmitting on a frequency above this will result in out-of-band operation so must be avoided.
+Remember to set the frequency at least 3kHz below the top of the band segment.
+As an example in the diagram below, the narrow segment of 5378-5382kHz is only wide enough for one SSB signal which should be no higher than 5379kHz for the signal to remain within the allocation:

 3. AM operation is permitted provided the maximum bandwidth does not exceed 6kHz.
 AM activity can often be found at 5317kHz.

 5. Note that the segment from 5403.5 – 5406.5kHz is only 3kHz wide, therefore it should be considered as a single channel.
-For USB operation, the radio dial frequency must be set to exactly 5403.5kHz as any other frequency would result in the transmitted spectrum being out-of-band.
-This is a popular frequency also shared by many countries, so it will frequently be very busy.
+For USB operation, the radio should be set to exactly 5403.5kHz as any other frequency would result in the transmitted spectrum being out-of-band.
+This popular frequency is also shared by many countries, so it will frequently be very busy.

 6. Experimental beacons operate around 5290kHz.
 With the exception of WSPR from 5288.5 – 5289.0kHz, it would be helpful if operators do not transmit in this narrow segment.